Get

 black shih tzu dog walking in the forest

-Imperial Shih Tzus, also known as Chinese Imperial dogs or tiny teacup Shih Tzus, is a miniature version of the standard Shih Tzu.
+Imperial Shih Tzus, also known as Chinese Imperial dogs or tiny teacup Shih Tzus, are a miniature version of the standard Shih Tzu.
 The word “Shih Tzu” means “little lion” and is descriptive of this dog’s stature.
-Although tiny, it is well-boned, proportionally muscled, and sturdy enough to make a great companion for folks that love cuddly pets.
+Although tiny, it is well-boned, proportionally muscled, and sturdy enough to make a great companion for folks who love cuddly pets.

 Are you eager to know more about the Imperial Shih Tzu?
 Dive in for a detailed breed profile of this dog.
 We will also analyze its temperament, intelligence, care needs, and more.